 How to use Classdojo

-Parents feel overwhelmed about the number of applications that schools use to communicate and support their kid’s learning.
+Parents feel overwhelmed by the number of applications schools use to communicate and support k-12 students.
 It’s no wonder.
 Sometimes one school district uses multiple applications across different grade levels.
 Parents are forced to learn multiple learning platforms each school year.

 ClassDojo is an online application that teachers use to communicate and share learning experiences in the classroom.
 Classdojo can help parents feel connected to their child’s classroom experience.
 Classroom teachers create a teacher account that allows them to add parents as account users.
 Features in ClassDojo depend on how schools use the application.

 Below are the main features most often used by teachers.

 Classdojo allows teachers to communicate with parents one-on-one or as a group to share individual student information or classroom activities.
 Once a parent connects to the teacher account, they can use the messaging service to message the classroom teacher anytime.
 Teachers use the application to remind parents of upcoming events and activities.

 Some teachers use the application to communicate about field trips or classroom-related events.
 For example, teachers use a reminder feature to share information regularly.
 Parents can access the communication feature from their cell phones or browsers.

 Below is a list of things parents can do in Classdojo: